emarcey/cicerone/glossary/brewing/terms.md

 		* turbid: removes liquid wort at end of each temperature rest to make room for more boiling water
 	* removed portion goes into kettle, heated near boiling
 		* later added back to mash tun
+* **Vorlauf:** also called recirculation, is the process whereby brewers draw liquid off the bottom of the lauter tun and pump it back into the top
+	* at start, liquid is murky and loaded with bits of solids from the mash
+	* vorlauf process builds a filter bed that traps solid bits and haze-forming compounds
+	* by the end, wort should be nearly clear
+	* once complete, brewer sends wort to kettle
 * **Well-Modified:** a well modified malt is a malt in which the starch is already liberated from the cellular structure, and is available for brewing.
 * **Wet Milling:** or continuous steep milling, is a modern milling technique, recommended by major German brewing plant manufacturers, and used in conjunction with a lauter tun
 	* Requires that milling take place in time taken to mash a grist (normally about 20 minutes)